thevedantatimes/thevedantatimes.github.io/_posts/2026-12-17-mahashivaratri.md

   - Maha Shivaratri
 snippet: "Shiva's stillness shows how to hold intense grace safely, letting insight flow without overwhelm."
 ---
 On Maha Shivaratri, many seekers feel a surge of devotion, memory, and inner energy.
 Tradition remembers the descent of Ganga as a cosmic blessing, yet also as a force too vast for ordinary ground.
-Bhagiratha's tapas calls grace down, but it is Shiva who receives that torrent in stillness and releases it gently.
+Bhagiratha’s tapas calls grace down, but it is Shiva who receives that torrent in stillness and releases it gently.

 This story is not only myth.
-It is a practical teaching about how to hold powerful experiences without losing balance, so blessings become guidance, not turbulence today.

-Vedanta says liberation is not a special sensation, but clear knowledge of the Self that is already free.
-Even so, life brings moments of intensity: grief, joy, inspiration, insight, and silence that feels bottomless.
-If the mind is unprepared, the same intensity can become agitation, spiritual pride, or confusion.
-If the mind is trained, the experience becomes a river that cleanses.
-Shiva holding Ganga in his matted locks shows the method: receive, contain, discern, and then let grace flow slowly.
+It is a practical teaching about how to hold powerful experiences without losing balance, so blessings become guidance rather than turbulence.
+Vedanta reminds us that liberation is not a special sensation, but clear knowledge of the Self that is already free.
+Yet life still brings intensity: grief, joy, inspiration, silence that feels bottomless.
+The question is not whether intensity will come, but whether the mind has the banks to carry it.

 <iframe
   width="100%"